Asymptotic pressure on some self-similar trees: Setup

-When $A$ is a $0,1$ matrix and $w_j=1$ for all $j$, $Z_n$ is the number of configurations on $\Delta_n$ that are allowed by the adjacency matrix $A$ (symbols $i,j \in D$ are allowed at vertices connected by an edge if and only if $a_{ij}=1$), so $P_n$, and its limit as $n \to \infty$, which has been proved to exist, represent {\em entropy}.
+{When $A$ is a $0,1$ matrix and $w_j=1$ for all $j$, $|Z_n|$ is the number of configurations on $\Delta_n$ that are allowed by the adjacency matrix $A$ (symbols $i,j \in D$ are allowed at vertices connected by an edge if and only if $a_{ij}=1$).
+In this case $\lim_{n \to \infty}P_n^{(k)}$, if it exists, is the {\em topological entropy} of the tree shift of finite type determined by $A$ on the restricted tree.
+The limit has been proved to exist for any tree shift (not necessarily finite type) on a full $k$-tree \cites{PS2018,PS2019}.
+Ban et al. \cites{BC4,BC5,BC6,BC8,BC7} proved existence of the topological entropy for shifts of finite type on classes of restricted trees, including the generalized Fibonacci trees of Example \ref{ex:restriction matrices}.
+In the following section we extend these results to pressure on such trees.}